 FAQ: Procurement & Implementation for Hospital Management Teams Choosing Surgical Monitors

-Q4: How to ensure integration with teaching systems?
+Q6: How can hospitals ensure integration with teaching or recording systems?

 Conclusion

 Reshin provides purpose-built surgical displays and integration support for modern ORs, including 27″–32″ options such as MS275PA (4K), MS322PB (4K), MS270P (FHD), and MS321PC (FHD).
-With ISO 13485 manufacturing and a global service network, we help hospitals standardize visualization, streamline multi-source workflows, and deploy solutions that are easier to clean, maintain, and scale.
+If you are comparing display sizes, resolutions, or interface requirements for a hospital project, you can contact Reshin to discuss a suitable configuration based on your OR setup.

 📧 Email: info@reshinmonitors.com